Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 1 & 2/ML/Machine Learning.md

 - Set exercises Individual (CWSI 30%)
 	**Details** -
 	- S1 Experimental Poster 15%
+		- Hyperameter tuning??????
+		  DONT CODE FROM SCRATCH. (can if u want to)
+		- ==Code not rated== can fail.
+As long as explained why
+		- Para vs Para
+		- if given infinte resourc, how would approach
+		-
 	- S2 Experimental Report 15%
 - Closed-book written examination (EXCB 70%)
 	**Details** - end of S2  short and medium length questions (NO MCQ)